ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_app_control.rst

 Once the policy is created and the certificate that will be used to sign the Ansible content is trusted by the Windows host, the policy can be applied.

 ..
 Warning::
-     As Ansible typically runs tasks as an Adminstrator, it is important that the policy is signed and is applied so that Ansible cannot unset the policy through a task like ``win_file`` or ``win_regedit``.
+     As Ansible typically runs tasks as an Administrator, it is important that the policy is signed and is applied so that Ansible cannot unset the policy through a task like ``win_file`` or ``win_regedit``.

 How to Sign Ansible Content
 ---------------------------